directus/directus/docs/releases/breaking-changes.md

 ### Moved Migrations Out of Extensions

 Migrations are no longer considered an extension type as of this release.
-The `migrations` extensions directory must be removed.
+The `migrations` extensions directory must be migrated.

-Place extensions in any directory on the local file system, and set the `MIGRATIONS_PATH` environment variable to the new directory path.
+Place migrations in the `./migrations` directory, or the location set in the `MIGRATIONS_PATH` environment variable. new directory path.

 ## Version 10.9.0